Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Modular class and the Poincar e duality

 where $\delta^\pi$ is given by

+and $\widehat{\;}$ means the corresponding item is omitted.
 The associated cohomology is called the {\it Poisson cohomology} of $A$ with values in $M$, and is denoted by $\mathrm{HP}^\bullet(A; M)$.
 In particular, if $M=A$, then the cohomology is just called the {\it Poisson cohomology} of $A$, and is simply denoted by $\mathrm{HP}^\bullet(A)$. \end{definition}

-\begin{definition}[Poisson homology; Koszul\cite{Koszul}] Suppose $(A,\pi)$ is a Poisson algebra and $M$ is a Poisson $A$-module.
-Denote by $\Omega^p_A(M)$ the set of $p$-th K\"ahler differential forms of $A$ with value in $M$.
-Then the Poisson chain complex of $A$ with value in $M$, denoted by $\mathrm{CP}_\bullet(A, M)$, is
+\begin{definition}[Koszul \cite{Koszul}] Suppose $(A,\pi)$ is a Poisson algebra and $N$ is a right Poisson $A$-module.
+Denote by $\Omega^p_A(N)$ the set of $p$-th K\"ahler differential forms of $A$ with coefficients in $N$.
+Then the Poisson chain complex of $A$ with coefficients in $N$, denoted by $\mathrm{CP}_\bullet(A, N)$, is

 where $\partial_\pi$ is given by